Compiled Basic Game Guide

 DEFENSE 7 - The Zettian Guards are well protected by their armor.
 Each time one is attacked, you get to roll 7 defense dice.

-2. THE COMBAT DICE
+2. PLACE THE COMBAT DICE

-Place the combat dice near the battlefield and within reach of both players.
+Position the combat dice near the battlefield and within reach of both players.
 The combat dice are used as attack dice (rolling for skulls) and also as defense dice (rolling for shields).

 Unless otherwise directed by your chosen Game Scenario, you don’t need any other game parts for the Basic Game.
 Just place them aside, out of play.